vercel/next.js/docs/basic-features/built-in-css-support.md

 # Built-In CSS Support

-## Adding a Stylesheet
+Next.js allows you to import CSS files from a JavaScript file.

-Next.js allows you to import CSS files from a JavaScript file (`pages/_app.js`).
+This is possible because Next.js extends the concept of [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) beyond JavaScript.

-This is possible because Next.js extends the concept of `import` beyond JavaScript.
+## Adding a Global Stylesheet

-To add a stylesheet to your application, import the CSS file within `pages/_app.js`:
+To add a stylesheet to your application, import the CSS file within `pages/_app.js`.

-### `styles.css`
+For example, consider the following stylesheet named `styles.css`:

 ```css
 body {